-Hyper Text Transfer protocol provides access to content over web browser.
-It uses service of TCP protocol and provides services to the user level applications.
-An http user application can be any application which uses services of HTTP protocol.
-Web browser is one of the example of HTTP application.
-HTTP is based on request response model.
-For reach request HTTP client setup a tcp connection with the server on response the connection is released.
-At http level the connection is called a session.
+HyperText Transfer protocol provides access to content over a web browser.
+It uses the TCP protocol and offers services to the user applications.
+An HTTP user application can be any application that uses the services of the HTTP protocol.
+A web browser is one example of an HTTP application.
+HTTP is based on the request-response model.
+The HTTP client sets up a TCP connection with the server in response to each request.
+The connection is released.
+At the HTTP level, the connection is called a session.

-Stream Control Transmission Protocol or SCTP is one of the example of transport layer protocol.
-It is relatively new as compared to other well know transport protocols like TCP , UDP.
-Uses services of IP layer.
+Stream Control Transmission Protocol(SCTP) is an example of a transport layer protocol.
+It is relatively new compared to other well know transport protocols like TCP and UDP.
+Uses the services of the IP layer.
 SCTP can be used in TCP style or as UDP style communications.
-The web based infrastructure is still based on TCP.
-But the communication in telecom network is based on SCTP.
-Now telephony uses sigtran , which runs over sctp.
+The web-based infrastructure is still based on TCP.
+But the communication in the telecom network is based on SCTP.
+Now telephony uses SIGTRAN, which runs over SCTP.

 The user datagram protocol is a transport layer protocol.
 It is not a connection-oriented protocol like TCP.
 The UDP is prone to message loss.
 An application using UDP needs to implement the logic to recover lost messages.
 UDP is fast compared to TCP.